dmccuskey/DMC-Corona-UI/README.md

 # Overview #

 The DMC Corona Widget library is collection of advanced widgets for the Corona SDK.
-Though useful for any type of application, they are perhaps more applicable to business-type, mobile applications.
+They can be used in any size or type of application.

 **Documentation & Examples**